simkati/blog/posts/how-to-use-getstaticprops.md

 ---
-title: How to start with programming
+title: How to use getStaticProps
 meta: Maybe you’ve heard of it, maybe you haven’t.
 Zig is a new programming language that seems to be growing in popularity.
 Let’s do a quick dive into what it is.
-slug: how-to-start-with-programming
+slug: how-to-use-getstaticprops
 ---

 Astro is a new approach to the current fervor in JavaScript: wringing more performance out of reactive front ends.
 It is developed by the same team that created the Snowpack build tool.